-Shoulder Barbotage (or needle lavage as it is referred to in the US) is a minimally invasive technique used to treat calcific tendonitis, a condition where calcium deposits form within the rotator cuff tendons in the shoulder
+Shoulder Barbotage (or needle lavage as it is referred to in the US) is a minimally invasive technique used to treat Calcific Tendonitis, a condition where calcium deposits form within the rotator cuff tendons in the shoulder, causing intense severe pain in the shoulder.

-It is performed under ultrasound guidance, allowing the clinician to accurately locate the calcium deposit and break down these deposits.
+Barbotage is performed under ultrasound guidance, allowing the clinician to accurately locate the calcium deposit and break it down with a needle.

-During the procedure, a needle is inserted into the affected tendon to break up and aspirate the calcification, providing relief from the discomfort and pain associated with this condition.
+During the procedure, a needle is inserted into the into the calcified deposit to break up and aspirate the calcification, providing relief from the discomfort and pain.

-The risks associated with Barbotage are relatively low compared to surgery, and the recovery time is generally quicker than that of more invasive surgical procedures.
+The risks associated with Barbotage are relatively low compared to surgery, and the recovery time is generally quicker than that of surgery.

 This makes barbotage an attractive option for those suffering from persistent shoulder pain due to calcifications within the rotator cuff tendonitis.